lab42-global/sic42-doc/simulation.markdown

         json.dump(desired_actions, fp)
 ```

 For more details on the possible actions refer to the corresponding [page](/actions/).
 Important is that each agent only has a limited number of activity points at each time step which limits the number of possible actions the agent can do in one time step.
-E.g., if the number of activity points is 2 and the list returned by the agent is the following:
+E.g., let the available number of activity points be 2 and the cost of each activity 1.
+Consider the following list being returned by the agent:

 ```json
 [[”pickup”, [0, -1]], [”step”, [2, 0]], [”putdown”, [0, -1]]]